Mulan poster

 The inciting incident occurs at 11 minutes when The Emperor's conscription order arrives: one man from every family must serve in the Imperial Army to fight the Hun invasion.
 Mulan's elderly, injured father is called despite his inability to fight, putting his life in certain danger..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This reveals the protagonist's commitment to Mulan makes the active choice to cut her hair, take her father's armor and sword, and ride off to join the army in his place.
+This indicates the protagonist's commitment to Mulan makes the active choice to cut her hair, take her father's armor and sword, and ride off to join the army in his place.
 She crosses into the masculine world, leaving behind her identity as a daughter and potential bride., moving from reaction to action.

 The Collapse moment at 64 minutes (73% through) represents the emotional nadir.
 Here, Shang discovers Mulan's true identity.
 Though he spares her life (repaying the debt of her saving him), he leaves her behind in the mountains, dishonored and alone.
-She has lost everything: her place in the army, Shang's respect, and her chance to bring honor to her family., demonstrates the protagonist at their lowest point.
+She has lost everything: her place in the army, Shang's respect, and her chance to bring honor to her family., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 71 minutes initiates the final act resolution at 80% of the runtime.
 Mulan realizes the Huns are alive and headed for the Emperor.
 She races to the Imperial City to warn Shang and the army.
 She synthesizes her two worlds: using her intelligence and creativity (feminine skills) with her combat training (masculine skills) to save China., demonstrating the transformation achieved throughout the journey.